zhangsean/web-delay/README.md

 docker run -itd --name web-delay -p 8080:80 zhangsean/web-delay
 ```

+* Visit `http://localhost:8080/` to simulate a delay of random time from 0 to 1000 ms in every request.
+* Visit `http://localhost:8080/?max=100` to simulate a delay of random time from 0 to 100 ms in every request.
-Visit `http://localhost:8080/?ms=10` to simulate a delay of 10 ms in every request.
+* Visit `http://localhost:8080/?ms=10` to simulate a delay of 10 ms in every request.

 ## Go build